-When you’re involved in a truck crash, you’re far more likely to be injured than the truck driver.
-The reason for this is simple: you don’t have the protective barrier that the trucker has from their truck.
-A tractor trailer is much larger, heavier and more powerful than your car, and that means your car can easily be crushed under the truck, pushed into oncoming traffic or trapped between the truck and a median or guardrail.
+If you’ve suffered from a truck crash, you’re far more likely to be injured than the truck driver.
+The reason for this is simple: you don’t have the protective barrier that the trucker has from their heavier, more powerful truck.
+Your car can easily be crushed under the tractor trailer, pushed into oncoming traffic, or trapped between the truck and a guardrail.

 - Broken Bones

 - Scars And Bruising

 You can be permanently disabled by a truck accident injury.
 You can also suffer complications that put your future at risk, like a diminished capacity to work or crippling anxiety from the experience.

 Whatever the severity of your injuries, you don’t have to suffer alone.